Jane Dee Hull: Second term (1999–2003)

 While she was governor, Hull's relations with home state U.S. Senator John McCain were strained.
 During the 2000 Presidential primary season she endorsed his opponent, Texas Governor George W. Bush, in the Arizona primary.

 Hull is known for having signed into law the bill that resulted in the "alt-fuels" scandal of 2000.
 The resulting law promised car buyers up to 60 percent off new vehicles if they were converted to run on alternative fuels like propane or natural gas, yet it did not properly cap the number of buyers eligible for the program nor did it require buyers to use the new fuels.
 Instead of the $10 million the program was supposed to cost, it ended up costing Arizona $200 million before lawmakers changed the rules.

+Hull presided over the execution of Walter LaGrand, over the first ever recommendation of a stay from the Arizona clemency board.

 Post-governorship

-Hull was constitutionally barred from running for a second full term in 2002 (the Arizona constitution limits the Governor to two consecutive terms, or parts of terms, even when he or she ascends to the office in the middle of a term), and she was succeeded by Janet Napolitano, who defeated Matt Salmon.
-After leaving office, she spent three months in New York City, as a public delegate from the United States to the United Nations General Assembly (2004).
+Hull was constitutionally barred from running for a second full term in 2002 (the Arizona constitution limits the Governor to two consecutive terms, or parts of terms, even when ascending to the office in the middle of a term), and she was succeeded by Janet Napolitano, who defeated Matt Salmon.
+After leaving office, Hull spent three months in New York City, as a public delegate from the United States to the United Nations General Assembly (2004).

 After the death of Rose Mofford on September 15, 2016, Hull became the oldest living Governor of Arizona, in addition to being the oldest living Secretary of State of Arizona.
 An elementary school is named for Hull in Chandler.

 Personal life

 Hull married Terry Hull, an obstetrician in 1954.
 They had four children.
-Hull died on April 16, 2020 at age 84; her husband had died earlier on the same day.
+Hull died on April 16, 2020, at age 84; her husband had died earlier on the same day.